BenKashouris/BenKashouris.github.io/_articles/Fast_Fibonacci.md

 description: Calculating the n-th Fibonacci number in O(logn) using square and multiply
 ---

+## Prelude
+I wrote this article before starting my mathematics degree, so some parts may lack the clarity or formalism of more polished writing.
+That said, I believe the core idea to be interesting.
+I think this piece could be especially useful for students who are about to begin their own maths or computer science degrees.
+It shows how concepts from linear algebra can be applied to solve classic problems in an efficient way.

 ## Introduction
-Calculating the nth fibonacci number is an absolutely classic computer science problem; one that has a lot of ways of doing it.
-What I’d like to explore is a particularly fast and, in my opinion, particularly interesting way of calculating, not just the fibonacci numbers, but any linear homogeneous recurrence relationship with constant coefficients in O(log n) time.
+Calculating the nth Fibonacci number is an absolutely classic computer science problem, one that is notable because of it's wide range of algorithmic approaches that often are classic examples of such algorithms.
+What I would like to explore is a much faster and, in my opinion, particularly interesting way of calculating not just the Fibonacci numbers, but any linear homogeneous recurrence relationship with constant coefficients in O(log n) time.

+### An interesting pattern

 $$
 \begin{bmatrix}
 1 & 1 \\
-0 & 1
+1 & 0
 \end{bmatrix}^1
 \begin{bmatrix}
 1 \\